joanseg/The-Positioning-Manual/chapters/13-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 Another form the strategic value of certain opportunities can take is on the job learning.
 Some examples I've seen in my clients:

-* A coaching client was a very good PHP developer.
+- A client was a very good PHP developer.
 He'd tired of doing dev work and wanted to use what he'd learned about process, workflow, and quality to help other dev teams level up.
 He proposed doing this for a previous client.
 They balked at the price, he circled back later with some scope changes and a modestly lower price and a realization that the experience would give him credibility and on-the-job learning that he could use later down the line to justify higher prices.
-* Another coaching client helps companies gain competitive advantage from open source practices.
+- Another client helps companies gain competitive advantage from open source practices.
 He has experience and access to the tech world, but wants to apply his expertise to the Fortune 500 world.
 This will involve on-the-job learning.
 Not so much in his area of expertise, but in _how to apply_ that expertise in a different business environment (tech vs. F500).
 He will manage the risk of this on-the-job learning with initial fee discounts, carefully managed scope, or a combination of the two.
 While he may leave money on the table now, with future clients he will be in a stronger position to charge super-premium fees.

 **Proving a concept:** Related to on-the-job learning, you may have opportunities to prove a concept, and this can have strategic value to your business.
 With on-the-job learning, you are often applying existing expertise in an environment that's new to you.
 When proving a concept, you are experimenting with an un-tested concept with a client.
 Obviously, you do this with their full knowledge and permission, and they choose to accept the risk because of the potential upside.